11 Best Things to Do in the Leura Area

 Views from Mount Hay

 One of the most spectacular walking tracks in the Blue Mountains is the 4 km return walk to Mount Hay.
-The views along this track are absolutely fantastic.
+The views along this track are fantastic.

 The trailhead is located at the very end of Mount Hay Road, for which an SUV or 4WD vehicle (with higher ground clearance) is recommended.
 The road between the Lockleys Pylon trailhead and the Mount Hay carpark does have a few rough sections.